mirceah13/cadvisor/README.md

-# BuildGuard Advisor
+# CADVisor

 **Production-Ready MVP** - SaaS platform for validating building submission packages against standards and regulations.

-⚠️ **IMPORTANT DISCLAIMER**: BuildGuard Advisor provides decision-support suggestions and does not replace certified engineering or legal review.
+⚠️ **IMPORTANT DISCLAIMER**: CADVisor provides decision-support suggestions and does not replace certified engineering or legal review.
 This system is not a legal authority or certified compliance body.

 ## Features